learn-co-students/dumbo-web-062419/23-events/README.md

 * anything I click on should have an emoji added to its innerText
 * to hover over any li and have its background color change to pink

-# Actual Deliverables
-* to be able to click the button and add a taco emoji to the list
-* to be able to click any emoji and change it to a coconut
-* to be able to right-click an emoji and delete it
-* to be able to click an emoji and cycle through ["🍩", "🌮", "🥥", "🍣"]